 Rise of Integrated Development Environments (IDEs)

-As the 1990s unfolded, the world of programming was rapidly changing, and so were the tools that developers wielded.
+As the 1990s unfolded, the programming world was rapidly changing, and so were the tools developers wielded.
 The decade witnessed the meteoric rise of Integrated Development Environments (IDEs), fundamentally altering how developers wrote, debugged, and deployed code.

 Why the Need for IDEs?